Stock Hub 2026 · Biotech & Healthcare

 The base case is more measured.
 DefenCath revenue softens after the reimbursement transition but remains commercially meaningful.
 REZZAYO advances through the sNDA process, but the market waits for approval and launch evidence before assigning full value.
 Melinta contributes revenue but does not become a dramatic growth engine.
 Adjusted EBITDA remains positive but lower than the most exciting annualized Q1 interpretations.
 In this scenario, CRMD remains fundamentally stronger than in the old days, but valuation improves only gradually as the market gains confidence in normalized 2027 numbers.

-The bear case is that Q1 2026 and late 2025 represent unusually favorable economics that the market refuses to capitalize at a high multiple.
+The bear case is that late 2025 and the first half of 2026 represent unusually favourable economics that the market refuses to capitalise at a high multiple, and the maintained full-year revenue range is read as management confirming exactly that.
 Post-TDAPA pricing compresses more than expected, utilization disappoints, REZZAYO regulatory timing drags or launch expectations prove too optimistic, Melinta integration becomes noisier, and operating expenses remain elevated.
 In that scenario, CRMD can still be a real company and still disappoint the stock market.
 This is important: the bear case does not require DefenCath to fail clinically.
 It only requires the economic durability to fall short of investor hopes.

 The red flags to monitor are clear.
 Watch gross-to-net dynamics for DefenCath, any signs of customer hesitancy after July 1, inventory/channel noise, management language around 2027 visibility, changes in guidance, delays in the REZZAYO sNDA, TPN enrollment slippage beyond the current 2028 trend, intangible impairments, unexpected debt or capital raises, and acquisitions that dilute focus.